Erectile Dysfunction in Your 20s: Overview & Facts

 Diabetes

 As we explained in our guide to diabetes and ED, these factors all contribute to an elevated risk of erectile dysfunction if you have diabetes.
-If you’re prediabetic or have other symptoms of diabetes, you may want to talk to a healthcare professional about whether it’s connected.
+If you have prediabetes or other symptoms of diabetes, you may want to talk to a healthcare professional about whether it’s connected.

 Alcohol